-At Soledad House, women are able to confront issues like codependent behavior while also working to overcome addiction.
+At Soledad House, women are able to confront the signs of codependency and similar issues while also working to overcome addiction.
 This is all possible thanks to the creation of a treatment plan that focuses on the physical, emotional, spiritual, and psychological health of each individual client.

 The treatment methods available include the following: